IDEAS-Watersheds/integrated-reactive-transport-hands-on/README.md

 * **Integrated reactive transport:**

-_Set up a reactive transport problem building on the column simulation and PFLOTRAN inputs, LIVE! debugging (Sergi and Glenn)._
+_Set up a reactive transport problem building on the column simulation and PFLOTRAN inputs and troubleshooting (Sergi and Glenn)._

 * **Integrated reactive transport:**